Greece, Europe

 Day 3 : Lindos & Its Acropolis

-This day was dedicated to an excursion to the island of Symi – and it was a huge favorite of ours! 🩵
+This day was dedicated to an excursion to the island of Symi – an unforgettable experience and truly one of our biggest favorites!
+And since this day was so rich and memorable, I wrote a full article about it.

 If I Had More Time